alexGrandolph/tea_subscription/README.md

 To set up this repository on your local machine, please make sure you have Ruby version 2.7.4 and Rails 5.2.8 downloaded locally.
 Next clone this repository to your local machine.
 CD into the directory and run ` bundle install ` to install all gems and dependencies.
 To launch a local server to ping the available endpoints via Postman or another API tool, enter `rails s` in your CLI.

 <h3>Testing Instructions</h3>
 This project uses RSpec (rspec-rails gem) for its test suite, and SimpleCov for coverage.
-This project has 99% test coverage.
+This project has 100% test coverage.
+Each end point has sad path testing, with error handling in my controllers for missing and/or bad parameters for each request.
 <br>
 To run the test suite yourself, simply run `bundle exec rspec` in your CLI.
 <br>